kirenz/ds-python/docs/data.md

 - the presence of each feature across all examples
 - the expected domains of features.

-We don't cover this topic in detail here.
-If you want to learn more about schemas, check out the following resources:
+We don't cover this topic in detail here but if you want to learn more about schemas, check out the following resources:

 - [The SchemaGen TFX Pipeline Component](https://www.tensorflow.org/tfx/guide/schemagen)
 - [List of schema anomalies provided by TFX](https://github.com/tensorflow/data-validation/blob/master/g3doc/anomalies.md)